purduesigbots/pros-doxygen-docs/docs/api/index.md

 - \subpage cpp-rtos
 - \subpage cpp-vision

-To aid in transitioning from [PROS 2](https://pros.cs.purdue.edu/cortex/index.html) syntax to PROS 3, a [Legacy API Header](\subpage api-legacy) is provided.
+To aid in transitioning from [PROS 2](https://pros.cs.purdue.edu/cortex/index.html) syntax to PROS 3, a \subpage api-legacy is provided.
 This header provides PROS 2 functionality in its original syntax.

 For additional RTOS-related features, check out the @ref apix.
 Be warned, these features are intended for advanced users only and may be very complex to use.